arashThr/prpodcast-website/README.md

 ## TODO
 - [ ] Add Markdown support for posts
-- [ ] All data defined in Front-Matter should be accessibe in the template
+- [X] All data defined in Front-Matter should be accessible in the template
 - [ ] Make transformations faster
+- [ ] Parse lists in Front-Matter